rhoai-mlops/deploy-lab/README.md

 # ML500 MLOps Enablement Lab Deployment

-This repository contains the necessary components for instructors to deploy a complete MLOps enablement lab environment on OpenShift using OpenShift AI (RHOAI).
-This setup is designed for training purposes and **is not intended for student use**.
+This repository contains the necessary components for facilitators to deploy a complete MLOps Enablement lab environment on OpenShift and OpenShift AI (RHOAI).

 ## Overview